ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

     Interlink Emulation <interlink-emulation>
     Understanding SITL using RealFlight <flightaxis>

-Creating A REalflight Model for Simulation
+Creating a RealFlight Model for Simulation
 ==========================================

-See `this blog post <https://discuss.ardupilot.org/t/creating-a-realflight-model-with-blender>`__ for details on creating a RF model for flightaaxis simulation.
+See `this blog post <https://discuss.ardupilot.org/t/creating-a-realflight-model-with-blender>`__ for details on creating a RF model for flightaxis simulation.